Seaweed 101: The benefits of seaweed and how to use seaweed in your cooking

 Benefits of Seaweed

-Regularly using seaweeds or sea vegetables in your diet is a wonderful way to increase the nutrition profile and healing potential of your meal.
+Regularly incorporating seaweeds or sea vegetables into your diet is a wonderful way to enhance the nutritional profile and healing potential of your meals.
 There are so many reasons to eat more seaweeds!

 Rich in vitamins and minerals